 Take the Year Round Gardening Challenge!

-I have a challenge for you: Grow at least one type of vegetable each season of 2014.
 It’s not as hard as it sounds.
 Vegetables can be grown outside in southeastern NC from late winter through late fall.
 And, if you are willing to invest in a low cost cold frame or frost protection cloth, harvesting through the winter is easily possible.
-Plus, I will help you by sending out regular vegetable gardening email updates if you sign up for the challenge.

 Taking the Year Round Challenge